randgua/ai-sidebar/README.md

 It uses the `declarativeNetRequest` API to dynamically modify HTTP response headers.
 This action removes `x-frame-options` and `content-security-policy` headers from websites, allowing them to be embedded within an iframe in the side panel.

-User preferences, including the list of custom URLs, their selection state, and their order, are stored using `chrome.storage.local`.
+User preferences, including the list of custom URLs, their selection state, and their order, are stored using `chrome.storage.sync`.
+This allows your configured list of websites to be automatically synchronized across all Chrome browsers where you are logged into the same Google account.
 On first installation, or if the list becomes empty, the extension populates storage with a set of default AI service URLs.